radiantlogic-v8/documentation-new/documentation/installation/deployment-options.md

 ## Self-managed

 For self-managed deployments, have your Kuberenetes cluster configured and then deploy RadiantOne Identity Data Management using Helm.
+Helm charts will be available in July 2024.